 The Kalasaris was a standard style dress worn by Ancient Egyptian women.
 No original dresses exist, so the construction and design of this pattern is based on pictures from ancient wall art and other historical construction techniques.
-While this dress makes a beautiful ancient reproduction, the timelessness of the pattern makes a sweet modern sundress as well.
+While this dress by Thimbles and Acorns makes a beautiful ancient reproduction, the timelessness of the pattern makes a sweet modern sundress as well.

 The dress is made from a simple rectangle of fabric with two fabric straps that tie in the back with fabric loops to hold them in place.
 Its simplicity makes it an excellent pattern for beginning seamstresses.

 This PDF sewing pattern is sized to fit American Girl®, A Girl for All Time®, and other similarly sized dolls.

 Recommended Fabrics: Kalasaris in lightweight linen, cotton, or muslin.
 Not suitable for knits.

 -Thread.
 (Optional )1-1/3 yards (1-1/3 m) 1/2-inch (12 mm) wide decorative ribbon or other narrow trim.

 What You Get: One 16 page sewing pattern that you digitally download as a PDF file so you can start your project immediately!
 The PDF sewing pattern provides digitally drawn step-by-step illustrated instructions and full size pattern pieces.
 A PDF reader is required to view and print the files (example: Adobe Reader or Preview for MAC).
 The download link is received immediately after the transaction is complete.
 Print copies are NOT available.Download, Print, Sew!

 *Creating a customer account will ensure that you have the ability to access your purchased (and free) files at any time.